6 signs your company needs a new name

 Planning for this edge case is primarily an exercise in crossing your fingers and hoping for the best.
 But keeping an eye on the headlines will help highlight any potential current events that could affect your brand name.

 Last but not least, consider how your name comes across online.
-More than a decade into the social media era, many of the best domains, handles, and hashtags are long spoken for.
+Deep into the social media era, many of the best domains, handles, and hashtags are long spoken for.

 While far from an outright dealbreaker, you’d be foolish to ignore how a hodgepodge of social handles can muddy your marketing messages.